Ethical Diamonds & Gemstones

 Socially and environmentally responsible

-At Ingle & Rhode, we don’t just guarantee that our diamonds are conflict-free, we guarantee that they are truly ethical diamonds, cut and polished by adults working with fair pay and conditions, and produced with due care to minimise any impact on the environment.
-We can offer this guarantee only because we can trace our diamonds back to their mine of origin.
+At Ingle & Rhode, we only source ethical diamonds and gemstones.
+More than just conflict-free, all of our gems are mined, cut and polished by adults working with fair pay and conditions, and produced with due care for the environment.
+We can make this guarantee because we can trace all of our diamonds and gemstones back to their mine of origin.

 During the 1990s and the first decade of this century, hundreds of thousands of people were killed in wars fuelled by diamonds, across Angola, the Democratic Republic of the Congo (DRC), Liberia and Sierra Leone.
 Even today, blood diamonds from the Cote d’Ivoire, eastern DRC, and Zimbabwe continue to enter the market.
 Furthermore, many diamonds, even conflict-free diamonds, are cut and polished in sweatshop conditions, often by children, for wages that are inadequate for even the most basic standard of living